lhr-solar/BPS/Docs/source/Software/Tasks.rst

     Runs once at BPS startup.

 Yields
+    While initializing, it yields to other tasks to let them check their specific fault conditions.
-    After it initializes, it destroys itself.
+    After initializing, it destroys itself and yields to the next highest priority task.

 Additional Considerations
     None